IvLabs/MPGR/README.md

 ### Sahayak Control

-Moving the bot on the path planned by global planner
+To move the bot on the path planned by global planner, run the following: